All times below are Sharm El-Sheikh time (EET).

 Nile Valley | Organizer: The Civil Society Legislative Advocacy Centre (CISLAC), Africa Network for Environment and Economic Justice (ANEEJ), Civil Forum for Asset Recovery e.V.
 (CIFAR) | Co-organizers: Nigeria, UNCAC Coalition

 The event discussed how to improve practices related to the management of recovered assets based on international experiences and identified challenges and opportunities.
-The session also discussed how to improve transparency and accountability in asset management, as ways to increase the amount of assets recovered, and how to promote greater international cooperation and capacity-building.
+The panel explored how to improve transparency and accountability in asset management, increase the amount of assets recovered, and promote greater international cooperation and capacity-building.
 It included presentations from civil society, government and bilateral/donor agencies.

 El Wadi | Organizer: International Bar Association (IBA) | Co-organizer: International Federation of Accountants (IFAC)

-The International Bar Association (IBA) (through its Legal Projects Team and Anti-Corruption Committee) and International Federation of Accountants (IFAC) convened leaders from both professions, along with a high-level speaker from the U.S. State Department, to discuss the professions’ role as “gatekeepers” of the global financial system, how they play a key role in the fight against corruption, and how they can enhance these contributions going forward.
-There are a number of important similarities between the legal and accountancy professions, including a shared commitment to fighting corruption and financial crimes more broadly.
+The International Bar Association (IBA) (through its Legal Projects Team and Anti-Corruption Committee) and the International Federation of Accountants (IFAC) convened leaders from both professions, along with a high-level speaker from the US State Department, to discuss the professions' role as "gatekeepers" of the global financial system.
+Panellists explored their role in the fight against corruption and how to enhance this role going forward.
+Significant similarities between the legal and accountancy professions were outlined, including a shared commitment to fighting corruption and financial crimes.
 Both lawyers and accountants work throughout the public and private sector and play vital roles in improving legal and regulatory frameworks, preventing, identifying and mitigating corruption, prosecuting bad actors and working on asset recovery.
-With this side event, the IBA and IFAC sought to raise awareness of the gatekeeper roles of the professions, as well as strengthen the dialogue between the professions with the UN and others, enhancing the partnership on these important issues.
-The discussion at UNCAC CoSP9 built off the IBA-IFAC side event at UNGASS in June 2021, which took a closer look at issues around professional ethics and independence.
+IBA and IFAC sought to raise awareness of the gatekeeper roles of the professions and strengthen the dialogue between the professions with the UN and others, enhancing the partnership on these critical issues.
+The discussion was built off the IBA-IFAC side event at UNGASS in June 2021, which took a closer look at issues around professional ethics and independence.

 El Fayrouz | Organizer: Transparency International, Global Initiative Against Transnational Organized Crime | Co-organizer: Italy, Mexico

-This special event looked at aspects of transnational organized corruption and at the benefits of linking the UNCAC and UNTOC frameworks in our efforts to prevent and counter corruption.
-Governmental and non-governmental experts discussed cases showing the interplay between organized crime and corruption.
-The examples ranged from cross-border corruption used by structured organized criminal groups to grand corruption schemes involving transnational networks of public officials, companies and professionals.
-The panel considered proposals for better coordination of discussions and monitoring of UNCAC and UNTOC, with the aim of improving anti-corruption efforts worldwide.
+This panel, consisting of governmental and non-governmental experts, looked at several aspects of transnational organized corruption and the links between UNCAC and UNTOC frameworks.
+Examples ranged from cross-border corruption used by organized criminal groups to corruption schemes involving transnational networks of public officials, companies and professionals.
+The panel considered proposals for better coordination of discussions and monitoring of UNCAC and UNTOC to improve anti-corruption efforts worldwide.
 The event featured panellists from Transparency International, the Global Initiative Against Transnational Organized Crime, the Government of Italy, the Government of Mexico and other expert speakers.

 Ste Catherine | Organizer: Policy Alert | Co-organizer: CISLA - Nigerian Chapter of Transparency International, HEDA of the Resource Centre in Nigeria, Natural Resource Governance Institute (NRGI)

 The energy transition to cleaner, renewable alternatives has been heralded as a solution for both the energy and the climate crises.
-But the energy transition is not happening in a governance vacuum and it is now clear that the path to a low-carbon energy future faces corruption risk.
-This side event explored trends in energy transition and the link to corruption, with a focus on resource-rich African countries.
+But the energy transition is not happening in a governance vacuum, and it is now clear that the path to a low-carbon energy future faces corruption risk.
+This side event explored trends in energy transition and the link to corruption, focusing on resource-rich African countries.

 Nile Valley | Organizer: Wildlife Justice Commission | Co-organizers: France, Belgium, UNODC

-The event ‘Tackling corruption linked to environmental crime’ discussed the link between corruption and environmental crime.
-The panelists presented case studies of successfully adjudicated cases, and examples of how corruption facilitates different forms of environmental crime.
-Entry points for conducting financial investigations, the importance of public-private partnerships and of specialized investigative techniques, alongside successful strategies to prevent and address corruption were highlighted.
-Outcomes of a study on global efforts to implement CoSP resolution 8/12 on corruption as it relates to crimes that have an impact on the environment were also presented.
+The event 'Tackling corruption linked to environmental crime' discussed the link between corruption and environmental crime.
+The panellists presented case studies of successfully adjudicated cases and examples of how corruption facilitates different forms of environmental crime.
+Speakers highlighted entry points for conducting financial investigations, the importance of public-private partnerships and specialized investigative techniques, alongside successful strategies to prevent and address corruption.
+Outcomes of a study on global efforts to implement Conference resolution 8/12 on corruption related to crimes that impact the environment were also presented.

 Ste Catherine | Organizer: Government Accountability Project (GAP)

-This event highlighted the important role that whistle-blowers around the world play in fighting corruption.
-It allowed to discuss the identified international and national best practices for the establishment of strong whistle-blower protection systems; the remaining key challenges in the implementation of the whistle-blower protection laws as well as the lessons learned and recommendations for the future.
-The event had the vocation to be educational and inform the audience about the international best practices for whistleblower laws and provide support for implementing the commitments on whistleblower protection included in the political declaration that member states signed during the 2021 UNGASS Against Corruption.
+This event highlighted the critical role that whistle-blowers worldwide play in fighting corruption.
+It allowed discussing the identified international and national best practices for establishing robust whistle-blower protection systems, the challenges in implementing the whistle-blower protection laws, and the lessons learned and recommendations for the future.
+The event had the vocation to be educational and inform the audience about the international best practices for whistle-blower laws and provide support for implementing the commitments on whistle-blower protection included in the political declaration that member states signed during the 2021 UNGASS Against Corruption.